8080labs/pyforest/README.md

 - __"How to (re)activate the pyforest auto_import?"__
     - Execute the following Python command in Jupyter, IPython or Python: `from pyforest.auto_import import setup; setup()`.
 Please note that the auto_import only works for Jupyter and IPython.

-- __"Why is pandas_profiling also imported in the demo?"__
-    - pyforest supports complementary, optional imports.
-For example, `pandas_profiling` patches the `pd.DataFrame` with the convenience function `df.profile_report`.
-Therefore, pyforest also imports `pandas_profiling` if you have it installed.
-If you don't have `pandas_profiling` installed, the optional import will be skipped.

-- __"I don't want to copy complementary import statements to the top of my file."__
-    - Please note, that the complementary imports will always appear at the bottom of the import_statements list.
-So, you can just copy all statements above.
-Alternatively, you can deactivate complementary imports.

-- __"How to deactivate complementary imports?"__
-    - You can uncomment the statements `*.__on_import__()` at the bottom of the [pyforest imports](src/pyforest/_imports.py) file.

-- __"How to add my own import statements without adding them to the package source code?"__
-    - pyforest creates a file `~/.pyforest/user_imports.py`, in which you can type any **explicit** import statements you want. **Please note:** implicit imports (e.g. `from pandas import *`) won't work.
-Besides, you shouldn't write implicit imports anyway.
-Those are only for bad programmers like the authors of pyforest :)

 - __"Why is the project called pyforest?"__
     - In which ecosystem do pandas live?